 Flight Comparison Sites such as Skyscanner and Momondo, offer the ability to compare Online Travel Agents’ prices, these can at times be quite a bit cheaper than booking direct, and while they have issues with customer service and alteration fees.
 If you foresee no reason to need these services they can save you a few $$.

 The real trick is booking at the right time.
 This is a two-part issue.
 One booking at the cheapest time of year and two, booking at the right time with the airline.
 We cover the low season and cheapest times to travel to Maui below.

 Flight prices for any particular date go through a few peaks and troughs.
 They are typically very low as they are released, or drop really low a few days after.
 This is to get the first “lump” of seats sold.
 After this prices creep up and can stay there for a number of months.
-However, there is no set pattern and various sales of algorithm calculations can cause seat price to plummet at any given point.
+However, there is no set pattern and various sales or algorithm calculations can cause seat prices to plummet at any given point.

 Prices often, but not always, also dip a few months out, but this is entirely dependent on the current level of availability.
 If a flight is nearly full prices will rocket and not come down again.
-Because of this and the fact we like to plan trips to Maui well in advance, we aim to book in that early window, grab a price we are happy with and never look back.
+Because of this and the fact we like to plan trips to Maui well in advance, we aim to book in that early window, grab a price we are happy with, and never look back.

 $250-300 is a decent price to pay for a direct West Coast flight while <$200 is very low. $4-500 is a more typical peak season flight price without hitting a bargain deal.
 Leaving it late is a gamble but there can be great deals to be had especially if you are flexible!

 Cheap Eats and Happy Hours in Maui

 Food is not cheap in Maui!
 This is a big understatement and food and drink can quickly be the biggest expense of your entire trip!
 When you consider how much hotels cost and how costly flights are it’s hard to imagine you will be spending more on food than that! but the reality is restaurant prices are very high on the Island.